Boyes-Lab/Structural-Variants/README.md

 ### Overview

 SVs_near_RSSs.py is a script designed to analyze breakpoints of structural variants (SVs) near recombination signal sequences (RSSs) in the genome.
 This script creates an analysis window spanning 50 bp either side of each breakpoint.
-The presence of an RSS within the window is then analysed using the DNAGrep algorithm, via RSSsite.
+The presence of an RSS within the window is then analysed using the DNAGrep algorithm, via RSSsite (Merelli, I. et al, 2010).

 ### Requirements